| Title: | Kernel Partial Correlation Coefficient |

 a large value indicates stronger conditional dependence.

-, it measures the unconditional dependence between and
+If X = NULL, it measures the unconditional dependence between and .

 The algorithm returns a real number which is the estimated KPC.